MikeHeiber/KMC_Lattice/README.md

 ## Acknowledgments

-Development of v2.0 is supported by financial assistance award 70NANB14H012 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD).
+Development of v2.0.0 was supported by financial assistance award 70NANB14H012 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD).